 Do today’s methods of transacting data actually work for you?

-Think creatively about how you can approach data acquisition to get away from the win or lose, all or nothing approaches that dominate the market.
+Think creatively about how you can approach data acquisition to get away from the win or lose, all-or-nothing approaches that dominate the market.
 There’s a way to get the data assets you need without having to walk away from valuable, useful data that can help you achieve your goals.
-Don’t let the status quo dictate future data acquisition efforts.
+Don’t let the status quo dictate future data acquisition and monetization efforts.